chiknfillet/odin-recipes/README.md

 The Odin Project

 This is the first project within this course.
-I will be creating a website featuring recipes using HTML.
+I will be creating a website featuring various recipes using HTML.